spraakbanken/L2_profiles/SwedishL2profiles.md

 Link: https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#22-table-view

-Thr **Table view** lists all items in focus, e.g. multi-word expressions or a verb patterns, one by one, with associated information about it (similar to an Excel sheet).
-Columns  with descriptive information depend on the item in focus, for example,
+The **Table view** lists all items, e.g. multi-word expressions or a verb patterns, with associated information about it (similar to an Excel sheet) one by one in rows.
+Columns  with descriptive information depend on the item in focus, for example, for the Swedish Word Family, there are the following columns with descriptive information:

-* CEFR level they appear at - once for each level where they appear
-*

 <img src="TableView.png" width="1000">

-**CEFR level**

-**Focus item**

-**Columns**
+* Root - the root of the word, e.g. _bröd_
+* CEFR level where that root appears at - once for each level and vocabulary item where they appear
+* Lemgram which the roos is a part of, e.g. _tunnbröd_.
+The lemgram can be clicked to see information about its **morphological analysis** by the project annotators and from _svenska.se_, and a link to its **definition** in _svenska.se_
+* Sense - the sense of the lemgram according to Saldo identifiers(only relevant for polysemous words/lemgrams)
+* Wordclass - which word class this lemgram belongs to, based on a taxonomy from the SUC corpus (22 categories)
+* Saldo wordclass - which word class this lemgram belongs to, based on a taxonomy from the Saldo lexicon (37 categories)
+* WordFormation - which word formation mechanism describes this particular lemgram
+* Receptive - frequency information about the use of the root in the corpus of course books (Coctaill) with a link to Korp hits containing those items.
+Values are provided in relative and absolute numbers, see section on [Frequency information](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#23-frequency-information) for explanations
+* Productive - frequency information about the use of the root in the corpus of essays (SweLL-pilot) with a link to Korp hits containing those items.
+Values are provided in relative and absolute numbers, see section on [Frequency information](https://spraakbanken.github.io/L2_profiles/SwedishL2profiles#23-frequency-information) for explanations

+Clicking on the header of the column will sort the whole table according to the values in that column: either alphabetically if the values are strings; or in descending/ascending order if the values are numerical

 _____________________________________________________________________________________